Rules and Rulemaking

 January 1, 2022 biennial notifications (for children's products sold/offered for sale in Oregon in 2020 thru 2021).

-Rulemaking to make these changes permanent will take place in Fall 2021.
+Rulemaking to make these changes permanent took place in September 2021.

 Status: Temporary Rulemaking